PhD in Computer Science

 • If your advisor leaves USU, it is your responsibility to get a new advisor.
 The advisor cannot, in general, direct your progress from another university (exceptions may be made for students who have passed the PhD proposal or are otherwise nearing completion of their degree).

-Program of Study (POS) without MS Requirements
+Program of Study (POS) with MS Requirement

 The Program of Study (POS) is a contract among the student, committee members, and the School of Graduate Studies outlining which courses the student will take to meet the School of Graduate Studies' requirements and complete their degree program.